 ASTM D1655, and the associated company documents, also specify a minimum allowable net heat of combustion requirement of 42.8 MJ/kg as calculated by one of two methods; ASTM D3338, "Standard Test Method for Estimation of Net Heat of Combustion of Aviation Fuels", or ASTM D4529, "Standard Test Method for Estimation of Net Heat of Combustion of Aviation Fuels", or obtained by testing using ASTM D4809, "Standard Test Method for Heat of Combustion of Liquid Hydrocarbon Fuels by Bomb Calorimeter (Precision Method)".
-A minimum value for net heat of combustion is required in jet fuel to ensure the fuel has sufficient energy content to meet the aircraft's range requirements.
-The calculation of net heat of combustion.
-Fuel suppliers will need to either use the alternative calculation method, ASTM D4529, or need to conduct the bomb calorimeter test in accordance with ASTM D4809.
-Jet fuel for which the net heat of combustion has not been determined by calculation using ASTM D3338 or ASTM D4529, or by test using ASTM D4809, no longer meets the aviation fuel operating limitations of airplanes certificated to operate on Jet A fuel, and therefore, cannot be used on those airplanes.
+A minimum value for the net heat of combustion is required in jet fuel to ensure the fuel has sufficient energy content to meet the aircraft's range requirements.
+The calculation of the net heat of combustion utilizing the ASTM D3338 test method cannot be accomplished without the aromatics concentration.
+Fuel suppliers will need to either use the alternative calculation method, ASTM D4529, or will need to conduct the bomb calorimeter test in accordance with ASTM D4809.
+Jet fuel for which the net heat of combustion has not been determined by calculation using ASTM D3338 or ASTM D4529, or by test using ASTM D4809, no longer meets the aviation fuel operating limitations of airplanes certificated to operate on Jet A or Jet A-1 fuel, and therefore, cannot be used on those airplanes.